marcobiedermann/search-engine-optimization/readme.md

 ### Content
 * Content: Content matters the most in SEO
 * Headings: Clear structure `H1` -` H6` max.
 70 characters long
-* Keyword: Targeted keyword should appear in 3% of content length
 * Strong: use `strong` tag to highlight your targeted keyword
 * Unique: do not provide duplicated content, use unique content types
 * Length: article should be at least 300 words